Meet The People In Trump's Orbit Who The Mueller Report Says Ignored His Orders

 White House counsel Don McGahn

 Trump tried to stop the special counsel's investigation before it began in earnest.
-On page 4 of Mueller's report, he writes that the president tried to get White House counsel Don McGahn to pressure Deputy Attorney General Rod Rosenstein to relieve Mueller of his duties:
+On Page 4 of Mueller's report, he writes that the president tried to get White House counsel Don McGahn to pressure Deputy Attorney General Rod Rosenstein to relieve Mueller of his duties:

 "On June 17, 2017, the President called McGahn at home and directed him to call the Acting Attorney General and say that the Special Counsel had conflicts of interest and must be removed.
 McGahn did not carry out the direction, however, deciding that he would resign rather than trigger what he regarded as a potential Saturday Night Massacre."